JanviChawla/janvichawla.github.io/content/thoughts/knowledge.md

 Now I'm questioning why most of the knowledge I have negatively affects the situations i'm wondering about.
 Knowledge removes hope because it surfaces information that clarifies the situation.
 Why can't it change to be more positive?
 Is it because we innately want to see the good in the world and in people, and then we're armed and jaded with facts about wars, deaths, tough times?
 News networks are certainly sensationalized, but these are all real events happening around the world or in my own city so they cannot be ignored.

 As a kid, you don't know these things or you're sheltered.
 You have yet to experience the full spectrum of human emotion, of all that could be.
-If i could not know the pain and suffering, would that be better?
+If I could not know the pain and suffering, would that be better?
 Ignorance is bliss, they say... but as Buddha realized, if you do not know the worst, how could you know the best?
 I took an Intro to Visual Arts class senior year of college, and a draft of my final project on dandelions was very gray because I was afraid of using black and white.
 My professor said: if I don't use the values on the ends of the spectrum, how was I going to be able to achieve the full potential of what I wanted to portray?
 To show light, I must have dark.
 To highlight with white, I need to fill in with black for contrast.
 Yin and yang.

 All this to say, I want to be mindful as I continue learning as an adult, to remain hopeful within reason.
 I don't need to get depressed every time I walk by a restaurant with no one in it.